ionic-team/ionic-docs/src/pages/appflow/tutorial/android.md

 tableOfContents: true
 ---

-This part of the exploring Appflow exercise consists of the following topics

-1. Building for native 101(android debug)
-      1. Build starter app
-      2. Package for native
-      3. Trigger a Native build using Appflow

 In this step, we'll create a native Android debug build.
 This is the easiest option to get started with native builds, since unlike iOS, a security profile is not required.

-> Check out [this branch](https://github.com/ionic-team/tutorial-appflow/tree/part-2_Build_android) of this tutorial's app repository to compare your starter project and make changes if necessary.
+> Check out [this branch](https://github.com/ionic-team/tutorial-appflow/tree/part-2_Build_android) from this tutorial's companion app to compare your starter project.

 ### Build starter app